danainjax/punks-front-end/NOTES.md

 Project build notes

-Before review:

-2. Back button is not refreshing the comments, need to make the back button work the same as Punks event listener

-3. Don't let the comment box appear more than once, check what event we are listening for

 [ ] Update Readmes on both repos for assessment
 [ ] Another blog post
 [ ] Updated Video of development work since submitted